 How to Find the Best Child Custody Lawyer

 North Carolina requires that decisions are always made in the best interest of the child.
-This means that the court has the ability to make decisions based solely on ensuring that the child’s needs are properly cared for after the divorce.
 The court has somewhat wide reign over this area.
 The courts generally prefer that the parents handle the issues involving their children before going to court.
-A child custody lawyer will review your situation to determine the best options in your case.

 While the courts have the ability to change a custody arrangement or a parenting plan, they typically do not do this.
 The law assumes that when parents agree on a custody arrangement, they do so by taking the child’s best interest in mind.
-Therefore, it is usually best to try to come to an agreement with your spouse before heading to court.
-This can often be accomplished with help from a custody lawyer.
+Therefore, it is usually best to try to come to an agreement with your spouse before heading to court through the help of a custody lawyer.

 Sometimes parents are able to successfully co-parent with a shared living arrangement.
-For instance, a child may stay with one parent for three nights a week and the other for four nights or the nights may alternate.
+For instance, a child may stay with one parent for three nights a week and the other for four nights, or the nights may alternate.
 This type of situation is most successful when parents live in close proximity to each other, preferably within the same school district and maybe within walking distance.
-This type of arrangement can be difficult on a child, so it is best to make sure that both you and the other parent are on board to try to make the situation as easy for the child as possible.
-Talk to your child custody lawyer to learn more about how to make this arrangement work.
+This type of arrangement can be difficult for a child, so it is best to make sure that both you and the other parent are on board to try to make the situation as easy for the child as possible.